€57,48 €47,50 excl. VAT

 Additional information

-The variant analysed in this test is not the only possible cause of PRA in the Papillon and Phalène.
+The variant analysed in this test does not explain all cases of PRA in these breeds.
+This means there are potentially other mutations that cause PRA in the Papillon and Phalène.

 References